Jump to navigation

 Please contact Xerox State Healthcare Provider Services at 1-800-237-0757 Monday through Friday, 8:00 a.m. to 5:00 p.m.
 MT for the following:

-5. If Medicare claims don't automatically crossover to Medicaid, what steps does a provider need to take?
+5. If Medicare claims don't automatically crossover to Health First Colorado (Colorado's Medicaid Program), what steps does a provider need to take?

 Allow 30 days for the Colorado Medical Assistance Program to process the crossover claim.
 If automatic crossover does not appear on the Colorado Medical Assistance Program PCR within 30 days of the Medicare processing date, it is the provider’s responsibility to submit crossover claims electronically or on paper.